rec/gitz/doc/git-combine.rst

 ========

 ``git combine d2dfe0c a2833bc``
-  Goes to the commit in `master` and then cherry picks the two commits d2dfe0c and a2833bc on top of it.
+  Goes to the commit in `HEAD` and then cherry picks the two commits d2dfe0c and a2833bc on top of it.